kyx0r/klec/README.md

 30. New ex option "hww" which highlights every instance of word under the cursor when enabled.
 Useful for when studying source code, currently only works in C files, but can be made to work in other places too.
+31. Added autocomplete in insert mode.
+Press ^n to index the current opened file.
+Then you can press ^g to cycle though the options, results are based on the contents of the file and the closest match to what you typed.

 - surf -
 1. I took a fork from Francesco as a base, see the Readme in